linealencar/mobile-flashcards/README.md

 ## Platforms

-The project was used and tested at the platforms:
+The project was used and tested at the platform:

     - iOS
-    - Android